unosquare/unosquare.github.io/_posts/2019-09-05-raspberryio.md

         UptimeTimeSpan        : 00:50:29.9800000
 ```
 ​
 That’s all for this basic example.
 This was your first contact with **RaspberryIO**.
-In future blog entries, we are going to see more examples to go deeper in the API, using more hardware-related features, like the GPIO, the basic means to the Raspberry Pi to communicate with external devices.
+In future blog entries, we are going to see more examples to go deeper in the API, using more hardware-related features, like the GPIO, the basic means to the Raspberry Pi to communicate with external devices.<br/>